A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Experiments

-Two independent excitation trajectories are generated for each of the MTM and PSM.
-One is for identification, and the other is for test.
-The harmonic number $n_H$ is set to 6.
-The fundamental frequency $f_f$ of the MTM and PSM are 0.1 Hz and 0.18 Hz, respectively.
-The joint position and velocity are constrained in the optimization, as in Table \ref{table:joint_const_mtm} and \ref{table:joint_const_psm}.
-Since links $2''$ and $2'''$ of the PSM have similar motion and are very close to each other, it is hard to get a trajectory with a low condition number of the regression matrix $\boldsymbol{W}_b$ when both links $2''$ and $2'''$ are considered.
+Two independent excitation trajectories were generated for identification and test, respectively, for each of the MTM and PSM.
+The harmonic number $n_H$ was set to 6.
+The fundamental frequency $f_f$ of the MTM and PSM were 0.1 and 0.18 Hz, respectively.
+The joint position and velocity were constrained within their ranges in the optimization.
+Since links $2''$ and $2'''$ of the PSM are very close to each other with similar motion, it is hard to get a trajectory with a low condition number of $\boldsymbol{W}_b$ when both links $2''$ and $2'''$ are considered.
 Links 2 and $2'''''$ have the similar problem.
-Therefore, the trajectory optimization of the PSM is based on the model without links $2'''$ and $2'''''$.
-The obtained optimal excitation trajectories for identification of the MTM and PSM are shown in Fig. \ref{fig:identification_traj}, with the condition number of 211 and 362, respectively.
-The trajectories for test can be found in the open-source package and not shown here.
+Therefore, the trajectory optimization of the PSM was based on the model without links $2'''$ and $2'''''$.
+Finally, pyOpt \cite{perez2012pyopt} was used to solve this constrained nonlinear optimization problem.

-When the robot moves along these trajectories, the trajectory amplitudes $\boldsymbol{a}$ and $\boldsymbol{b}$ are increased gradually from zero to their nominal values in the first five seconds, which ensures the continuity of velocity and acceleration.
-The joint position, velocity, and torque are then collected at 200 Hz with the robots running in position control mode.